GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/appendix.md

 Various properties can be specified inside your `application.properties` file, inside your `application.yml` file, or as command line switches.
-This appendix provides a list of common Spring Cloud GCP properties and references to the underlying classes that consume them.
+This appendix provides a list of common Spring Framework on Google Cloud properties and references to the underlying classes that consume them.

 <div class="note">